ryanbrownhill/ryanbrownhill.github.io/_posts/2015-05-09-easing-curves.markdown

 <iframe height='355' scrolling='no' src='//codepen.io/ryanbrownhill/embed/NqGxgr/?height=355&theme-id=14830' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='http://codepen.io/ryanbrownhill/pen/NqGxgr/'>Sine Delay Loop</a> by Ryan Brownhill (<a href='http://codepen.io/ryanbrownhill'>@ryanbrownhill</a>) on <a href='http://codepen.io'>CodePen</a>.
 </iframe>

+---

+Thanks for reading!
+If you want any resources or have questions feel free to tweet me @ryan_brownhill